 The RILM International Center in New York City is the organizational hub for the largest music bibliography in the world.
 Among its principal assets is a staff of experts representing a range of disciplines, languages, and geographic regions.
-The staff of 38 includes music specialists from the United States, Brazil, China, Croatia, England, Germany, Netherlands, Pakistan, Ukraine, and Slovakia, eleven of whom hold doctorate degrees.
+The staff of over 40 includes music specialists from Austria, Brazil, China, Croatia, England, Germany, Honduras, Korea, the Netherlands, Pakistan, Slovakia, Ukraine, and the United States, eleven of whom hold doctorate degrees.
 Several staff members are multilingual, and many are engaged in a spectrum of musical activities.

 Bibliographic records arrive at the International Center in several forms: Committees enter them directly into RILM’s custom-built bibliographic database known as iBis (Internet Bibliographic Indexing System) or send them on paper, in specially tagged digital flat files, or as tagged MARC formatted records downloaded from library catalogues.
 Authors can also submit records for their publications through RILM’s online submission forms.
 Finally, RILM has access to several hundred music journals either through print copies received at the International Center or through online repositories; these journals are examined at the office, and relevant material is accessed into the bibliographic database.